 Change Video Playing Quality:

-To change Video Quality click on Video Default Quality dropdown Default ∇ menu and select SD Only if you don’t want to play videos in HD quality.
+To change video quality, click on the “Video Default Quality” dropdown (∇ menu) and select “SD Only” if you don’t want to play videos in HD quality.

-Change Auto-Play Videos:
+Change Always Show Captions Videos: